idanhazan/parallelism/docs/api_reference/scheduled_task.rst

       .. py:method:: __getattribute__(self, name)

+         Retrieves an attribute or method of the actual return value.
+         This method allows access to properties and methods of the return value without directly referencing it.

          >>> st3.return_value.get('b')
          ReturnValue(task=ScheduledTask(executor=..., name='st3', target='__main__.func3', ...))

          In this case, the return value will be `45`

       .. py:method:: __getitem__(self, key)

+         Retrieves an item from the actual return value using the provided key.
+         This method allows accessing elements of the return value, such as lists, dictionaries, etc.

          >>> st4.return_value[2]
          ReturnValue(task=ScheduledTask(executor=..., name='st4', target='__main__.func4', ...)))